ANIMAL WELFARE ASSURANCE

 Successful completion of the programs will be documented, and this documentation maintained in the IACUC files.

-F. The total gross number of square feet in each animal facility /area is given on page 1, item I and in Attachment 2 of these assurances.
+F. The total gross number of square feet in each animal facility /area is given in item I (above) and in the Attachment (below) of these assurances.

-The animals utilized and the average daily inventory of each for July 1, 2012 through June 30, 2013 are also given in Attachment 2 of these assurances:
+The animals utilized and the average daily inventory of each for July 1, 2013 through June 30, 2014 are also given in Attachment (below) of these assurances: